Friday, August 26, 2011

 For example, 55 percent don't know that carbon dioxide traps heat being radiated from the Earth's surface, 43 percent don't know what the greenhouse effect refers to, and 75 percent have never heard of ocean acidification or coral bleaching.

-Too bad there's no Oscar, Emmy or Nobel for the dedicated people who have pulled this off!
+Too bad there's no Oscar, Emmy or Nobel Prize for the dedicated people who have pulled this off!

 Nobel Medal Credit Chris Campbell/Creative Commons